 |Alma Mater:||Tampa, 1989|

-Keith Fulk is in his first year as an assistant coach at the University of Tampa, while also serving as the director of the U.S. Soccer Development Academy teams under the umbrella of a new partnership between the Rowdies and Tampa Bay United (TBU).
+Keith Fulk is in his second year as an assistant coach at the University of Tampa, while also serving as the director of the U.S. Soccer Development Academy teams under the umbrella of a new partnership between the Rowdies and Tampa Bay United (TBU).

 Formerly the head coach at Saint Leo University, Fulk has also led West Virginia University and his alma mater, the University of Tampa.
 At UT, he led the Spartans to the program's third national championship in 2001.
 He also served as an assistant coach for the 1994 championship and student-athlete for the 1981 title.